SuatOzcan/ErrorHandlingOverTheWire/README.md

 # ErrorHandlingOverTheWire

-Handles possible Web Exceptions likely occur in our projects.
+Handles possible Web Exceptions likely to occur in our projects.